Three more people charged over pro-Palestinian protest in central London

 – The latest three people to be charged are:

-Jamila Zadran, 32, of Caulfield Road, East Ham, east London, who was charged with assaulting an emergency worker and will appear at the same court on February 19;
+Jamila Zadran, 32, of East Ham, east London, who was charged with assaulting an emergency worker and will appear at the same court on February 19;

-Luke Jacobs, 22, of Kingsgate Road, West Hampstead, north-west London, who was charged with obstructing a police officer and criminal damage and will appear at the same court on February 17.
+Luke Jacobs, 22, of West Hampstead, north-west London, who was charged with obstructing a police officer and criminal damage and will appear at the same court on February 17.

 The BBC first reported that Mr Corbyn, 75, the MP for Islington North; and Mr McDonnell, 73, who represents Hayes and Harlington; would be interviewed by police following the protest.